csarvind2000/AgenticRAG/readme.md

-# multi-agent Retrieval-Augmented Generation (RAG) with Neo4j Knowledge Graph
+# Multi-agent Retrieval-Augmented Generation (RAG) with Neo4j Knowledge Graph

 A multi-agent Retrieval-Augmented Generation (RAG) system designed to analyze PDFs.
 This implementation uses a Neo4j knowledge graph database instead of FAISS for semantic storage and retrieval, powered by LLaMA 3 via Ollama, and features a Gradio-based UI.
 Developed and tested on Linux.